metno/weamyl-website/_pages/dissemination.md

 <ul>
 <li style="font-size:80%"> <p> On the 28th of May 2021, the <a href="http://www.cs.ubbcluj.ro/weadl/program-2021/"> 1st Workshop on Applied Deep Learning </a> was jointly organised by the MLyRE research group on Machine Learning, Faculty of Mathematics and Computer Science, Babeș-Bolyai University together with the Romanian National Meteorological Administration and Meteorologisk Institutt Norway. </p> </li>

+<li style="font-size:80%"> <p> On the 3rd of June 2022, the <a href="http://www.cs.ubbcluj.ro/weadl/"> 2nd Workshop on Applied Deep Learning </a> was jointly organised by the <a href="http://www.cs.ubbcluj.ro/ml/">MLyRE research group on Machine Learning</a>, Faculty of Mathematics and Computer Science, Babeș-Bolyai University together with the <a href="https://www.meteoromania.ro/">Romanian National Meteorological Administration</a> and <a href="https://www.met.no/en">Meteorologisk Institutt Norway</a>. </p> </li>

 </ul>

 ## Presentations